bertiebaggio/ii-docker/README.md

     % docker run -d bertieb/ii-docker:latest --env SERVER=irc.oftc.net --env NICK=iiuser --env FULLNAME="II USER" --name ii

 Upstream ii is relatively stable.
-Their latest published version and tag is 1.8 from 2018; this is mapped to tag :1.8.
-There have been commits since then, and tag :latest pulls these in.
+Their latest published version and tag is 1.8 from 2018; this is mapped to tag `:1.8`.
+There have been commits since then, and tag `:latest` pulls these in.

 ### Volumes

-If you wish to interact with ii from outside the container, you can create a volume for the directory specified by the envirment variable $IIDIR, which is `/ii-io/` by default.
+If you wish to interact with ii from outside the container, you can create a volume for the directory specified by the envirment variable `$IIDIR`, which is `/ii-io/` by default.
 For example:

     % docker run -d -v ./ii/:/ii-io/ bertieb/ii-docker:latest